Rising-Stars-by-Sunshine/STATS201-Final-project-Jenny/README.md

 - **Final reflections**
   - **Intellectual Growth:**

-    Through Class: Gaining proficiency in machine learning has afforded me a more profound comprehension of its contemporary applications.
+    Gaining proficiency in machine learning has afforded me a more profound comprehension of its contemporary applications.
 In the realm of social science, employing machine learning and diverse packages to address societal issues has empowered me to explore and resolve these topics more thoroughly.
 Moreover, the classroom setting facilitated a better grasp of machine learning applications, as students could conduct research aligned with their individual interests.
 Consequently, the class structure and environment significantly facilitated my in-depth exploration of the practical applications of machine learning.

   - **Interdisciplinary Growth:**

-    In taking this course and hearing everyone's research directions, I was able to observe how interdisciplinary collaboration truly unfolds in research.
+    In taking this course and learning peer's research directions, I was able to observe how interdisciplinary collaboration truly unfolds in research.
 Specifically, as a computation and design major, most of my research stems from design thinking.
-However, adding a research topic concerning the global health and linguistic perspective of the impact and features of language impairment allowed me to further broaden my knowledge.
+However, adding a research topic concerning finance, data science and linguistic perspective of the impact and features of language impairment allowed me to further broaden my knowledge.
 Furthermore, witnessing the different approaches that students from various majors take in conducting this research was intriguing.
-For instance, computer science students may focus more on the coding and efficiency aspects, while I, with a design thinking perspective, consider the potential impact of such research in the context of design.
 It was interesting to see the diversity of approaches.

+  - **Professional growth:**

-Professional growth: Gaining a general understanding of machine learning has significantly contributed to my professional growth, enabling me to engage in discussions with a diverse range of designers and artists.
+    Gaining a general understanding of machine learning has significantly contributed to my professional growth, enabling me to engage in discussions with a diverse range of designers and artists.
 Particularly, in light of the prevailing trend where many designers utilize machine learning as a tool to enhance their work, I view my decision to advance my professional growth in this direction as a meaningful step forward.

   - **Living a purposeful life:**

-    In the future, I aspire to be acknowledged as a designer characterized by a commitment to care.
-Given that many of my projects center around improving the learning process and addressing global issues, I aim to be recognized within the design community as a leading advocate for compassionate design.
-Thus, my feature sentence would potentially be "advocate for compassionate design within the design community".
-I would like my future contributions to the world to involve encouraging more designers to create things based on care and support for the world.
+    In the future, I aspire to solve real-world problems with my data science skills and industry knowledge.
+With a focus on addressing global issues and societal problems like climate change, I aim to establish myself as a prominent advocate for applying data science to real-world issues.
+In essence, my overarching goal is to contribute to the design and implementation of innovative solutions that promote sustainability, and positive societal impact.
+I envision a future where my work not only enhances learning processes but also inspires fellow data scientists and designers to create solutions that prioritize care and support for our world.

 ## References